unm-digital-history/campus-history/essays/sub/index.md

 Prior to this building, since 1936 the building that is now the Maxwell Museum functioned as the main social gathering location for UNM students - p.75 of Only in New Mexico.
 As early as 1950, the Student Council and other campus leaders recognized the need for a new building in the context of post-World War II changes in the student population.
-For example, the enrollment in 1929 had not even reached 1,000 - p.45 of Only in New Mexico.
+For example, the enrollment in 1929 had not even reached 1,000.[^note1]  - p.45 of Only in New Mexico.

+[^note1]: Van Dorn Hooker, Melissa Howard, and V. B. Price, _Only in New Mexico: An Architectural History of the University of New Mexico: The First Century, 1889-1989_ (Albuquerque, NM: University of New Mexico Press, 2000), 45.

 In 1956, the Student Council voted in favor of a fee to fund the construction of a new Student Union Building.
-Funds for the building also came from the federal agency, the Works Progress Administration.[^note1]
+Funds for the building also came from the federal agency, the Works Progress Administration.[^note2]

-[^note1]: "Dedication of the New Mexico Union," Program Pamphlet, November 14, 1959.
+[^note2]: "Dedication of the New Mexico Union," Program Pamphlet, November 14, 1959.

 {% include figure.html class="img-right" width="48%" caption="An architectural drawing of the ground floor of the SUB from the 1959 construction plans.
 Source: University of New Mexico Archives, Center for Southwest Research." src="images/lowerlevelfloormap1959.jpg" %}

 By all accounts, students enjoyed the 1959 SUB for many years, with spacious dining areas and a twelve lane bowling alley on the lower floor.

 However, by 1972, students began complaining about the SUB and holding debates on whether to close it to the general public.
-A Daily Lobo editorial read, "the Union is the major extracurricular campus problem," and called on students themselves to come to an agreement about what to do.
+A Daily Lobo editorial read, "the Union is the major extracurricular campus problem," and called on students themselves to come to an agreement about what to do.[^note3]

+[^note3]: “Students Should Solve Union Problem,” _Daily Lobo_, January 19, 1972.

 {% include aside.html class="left" text="
 It is one of the biggest drug traffic centers in the city and if that weren't enough the coffee is terrible. - Daily Lobo editorial, January 19, 1972." %}

 The first major renovation of the building took place in 1976.
-With the campus bookstore relocated, the renovation added new food services such as a rathskeller.[^note2]
+With the campus bookstore relocated, the renovation added new dining venues in the model of a rathskeller.[^note4]

-[^note2]: "UNM Construction Continues," Albuquerque Journal, August 15, 1976.
+[^note4]: "UNM Construction Continues," Albuquerque Journal, August 15, 1976.

-On November 21, 1977, the bowling alley got demolished - Office of the University Architect "Inspection Report" dated November 21, 1977, Job Inspector Lyle D. Sveum, UNM Archives Box 96, Accession 028.
+On November 21, 1977, the bowling alley got demolished.[^note5] - Office of the University Architect "Inspection Report" dated November 21, 1977, Job Inspector Lyle D. Sveum, UNM Archives Box 96, Accession 028.
 In the twenty years of the building's existence, bowling had fallen out of style.
 The space became used for pool tables and ping-pong.

+[^note5]: "Inspection Report" (University Architect, University of New Mexico, November 21, 1977), UNMA 028, Box 96, Center for Southwest Research, University Libraries, University of New Mexico.

 In the 1990s drug use in the SUB decreased, but other problems remained.
+In 1996, UNM student Khepran Mathes complained that "the SUB basement still smelled like dried barf."[^note6]

+[^note6]: Khepran Mathes, "Construction screws up east campus", _Daily Lobo_, August 26, 1996.

-In 1996, UNM student Khepran Mathes complained that "the SUB basement still smelled like dried barf."[^note3] That same year, students had to wait to use the telephones in the SUB since there weren't enough to meet the demand for their use. [^note4]
+That same year, students had to wait to use the telephones in the SUB since there weren't enough to meet the demand for their use. [^note7]

-[^note3]: "Construction screws up east campus", by Khepran Mathes, Daily Lobo, August 26, 1996.

-[^note4]: "SUB planners happy to hear your renovation suggestions," Miguel Navrot, Daily Lobo, May 1, 1996.
+[^note7]: Miguel Navrot,"SUB planners happy to hear your renovation suggestions," _Daily Lobo_, May 1, 1996.

 In Fall of 2000 UNM initiated a major renovation of the SUB, the largest since the building's original construction.
-From October 2000 to August 2002, kiosks sold food on Cornell Mall while the construction continued.[^note5]
+From October 2000 to August 2002, kiosks sold food on Cornell Mall while the construction continued.[^note8]

-[^note5]: "Student Union Target for Change," by Garrett Ordower, Albuquerque Journal, January 20, 2001.
+[^note8]: Garrett Ordower, "Student Union Target for Change," _Albuquerque Journal_, January 20, 2001.

 Project delays pushed the completion of the renovation to July 2003.